Effective Date: 1 February 2018

 - Registration information.
 By registering with our Services, you authorise us to collect any information that you make available to us when accessing or using our Services.
 We collect information about you including your first and last name, email address, student identification number, school name, subject choices, year level, subject teachers, and contact details.

 - Order information.
 If you purchase products or services from us, our payment gateway provider may also require your credit card details and billing information to process your transaction.
 These credit card details are not stored in any form by us or on any internal or external databases that are accessible to us.
+Additionally, if you purchase a physical product from us, our delivery/shipping provider may also require your shipping address to allow us to fulfil your order.

 - Third party information.
 We may receive information about you from third parties that you have authorised to share such information with us.
 For example, if you link your social media account with our Services, we may receive information about you from your social media account.